Maintenance Links

 Fenlason Park - 7901 1st Avenue South

-Fenlason Park is undergoing a half-acre prairie restoration beginning in August of 2023.
-The goal of this restoration is to restore low-use turf areas into more sustainable native vegetation that will reduce chemical usage, reduce maintenance inputs, provide pollinator and wildlife habitat, and improve park aesthetics.
+Fenlason Park is undergoing a half-acre prairie restoration that began in August 2023.
+The goal of this project is to restore low-use turf areas and reduced-frequency mowing areas into more sustainable native vegetation that will improve water quality, reduce chemical usage, reduce maintenance inputs, provide pollinator and wildlife habitat, and improve park aesthetics.

 The process of restoring native areas generally takes three years until desirable establishment of vegetation is obtained.
 During the establishment years the site will look less than desirable.
 Patience is key.
 Please refer to the Restoration Plan: Step-by-Step on this page for more information on the process.